1996 Oceanian Futsal Championship

 The 1996 Oceanian Futsal Championship (OFC) was the second edition of the main international futsal tournament of the Oceanian region.
-It took place from August 3 to August 8, 1996, and was hosted by Port Vila, Vanuatu.
+It took place from 3 August to 8 August 1996, and was hosted by Port Vila, Vanuatu.

 The tournament also acted as a qualifying tournament for the 1996 FIFA Futsal World Championship in Spain.
 The Australia won the tournament, and qualified for the World Cup.